 Organic Ingredients

-One of the things that surprised us about Alicia's Cooking Class was that all her ingredients were organic.
+One of the things that surprised us about Alicia's Cooking School was that all her ingredients were organic.
 She was very proud to inform us that there are no chemical condiments or canned ingredients in her recipes.
 Her sauces were all made from scratch so the sauces are all toasted, grinded and slowly cooked.

 Truly Authentic Guatemalan Kitchen